kratoszmx/codexdocs/docs/tools/exec.md

 * `tools.exec.ask` (default: `off`)
 * No-approval host exec is the default for gateway + node.
 If you want approvals/allowlist behavior, tighten both `tools.exec.*` and the host `~/.openclaw/exec-approvals.json`; see [Exec approvals](/tools/exec-approvals#no-approval-yolo-mode).
 * YOLO comes from the host-policy defaults (`security=full`, `ask=off`), not from `host=auto`.
 If you want to force gateway or node routing, set `tools.exec.host` or use `/exec host=...`.
+* In `security=full` plus `ask=off` mode, host exec follows the configured policy directly; there is no extra heuristic command-obfuscation prefilter.
 * `tools.exec.node` (default: unset)
 * `tools.exec.strictInlineEval` (default: false): when true, inline interpreter eval forms such as `python -c`, `node -e`, `ruby -e`, `perl -e`, `php -r`, `lua -e`, and `osascript -e` always require explicit approval. `allow-always` can still persist benign interpreter/script invocations, but inline-eval forms still prompt each time.
 * `tools.exec.pathPrepend`: list of directories to prepend to `PATH` for exec runs (gateway + sandbox only).